 resource and customer relationship management.

-The new MBA has several themes embedded throughout the program:
+There are themes embedded throughout the program:

 - An integrated understanding of the global, cross cultural, and ethical context of business